-In criminal cases, the defendant holds a fundamental right to testify or not.
+In criminal cases, the defendant's right to testify or remain silent is a fundamental one.
 This decision is entirely theirs, and prosecutors are not empowered to compel them to testify.
-In Los Angeles, a jury instruction explicitly states that the jury should not draw negative conclusions about a defendant who chooses not to take the witness stand in their defense.
+In Los Angeles, a jury instruction explicitly states that the jury should not draw negative conclusions about a defendant who chooses not to testify in their defense.

 So, when we do these trials—and I've done a lot of them over the last twenty-five years—we go back in chambers when it comes time for the defense's case and discuss with the prosecutor and the judge whether or not the defendant is going to testify—especially if the defendant is in custody—and the bailiff needs to know the answer to that question for security purposes.

 Obviously, the defense attorney will discuss it with the client, and the client will decide whether they want to testify.
-And even though the client will be told outside the presence of the jury if they decide not to testify that they have an absolute right to testify.
-Nobody can make you testify, and nobody can make you not testify.
-So, if a defendant decides they don't want to testify, then they're going to be told.
+And even though the client will be informed outside the jury's presence, if they decide not to testify, they have an absolute right to remain silent.
+Nobody can compel you to testify, and nobody can prevent you from testifying.
+So, if a defendant decides they don't want to testify, they will be informed.
 They're going to waive their right to testify.

 Let's assume in a criminal case that the defense attorney did not want the defendant to testify, but the defendant wanted to testify.
 In that scenario, the defendant has an absolute right to testify.